Skip to content

 What to do in Genoa

-Genoa, a historic port, offers a multitude of captivating activities, providing an experience rich in history and flavor.
+Genoa, a historic port, offers a multitude of captivating activities, providing an experience rich in history and flavour.

-To continue your cultural immersion, visit the Doge's Palace, the Galata Museum and the Palazzo Rosso and Palazzo Blanco, home to impressive art collections.
+To continue your cultural immersion, visit the Doge's Palace, the Galata Museum and the Rosso and White Palaces, home to impressive art collections.

-Enjoy panoramic views from the Bigo, a large observation wheel, or stroll through the gardens of Villa Durazzo-Pallavicini.
+Enjoy panoramic views from the Bigo, an observation Ferris wheel, or stroll through the gardens of the Villa Durazzo-Pallavicini.

-And don't forget to try the local specialities, including the famous pesto and focaccia in the trattorias.
+Finally, be sure to sample the local specialities, including the famous pesto and focaccia in the trattorias.

 Sailing in Genoa

-The port of Genoa is one of the largest in Italy and offers a wide range of facilities for yachtsmen, including repair and maintenance services.
-Due to heavy shipping traffic and the proximity of other large vessels, it is strongly recommended to plan your arrival and reserve a berth in advance, especially in high season.
+The port of Genoa is one of the largest in Italy and offers many facilities for yachtsmen, including repair and maintenance services.
+Due to the heavy shipping traffic and the proximity of other large ships, it is strongly recommended that you plan your arrival and book a place in advance, especially in high season.

-Sailing near Genoa, you can explore iconic sites such as the magnificent Portofino cornice and the region's charming coves.
+Sailing near Genoa, you can explore iconic sites such as the magnificent corniche of Portofino and the region's charming criques.
 However, beware of strong currents and shifting winds, which can occur, particularly in spring and autumn.
-We advise you to be vigilant when sailing near the docks, and to respect the areas reserved for ferries and cargo ships.
+We advise you to be vigilant when sailing near the docks and to respect the areas reserved for ferries and cargo ships.

 What to do in Livorno

-Livorno, an important port in Tuscany, is famous for its picturesque canals and maritime ambience.
-As well as sampling fresh seafood in the port's restaurants, visitors can explore the Fort of La Vittoria and the Fort of San Jacopo, which offer superb sea views.
+Livorno, an important port in Tuscany, is famous for its picturesque canals and maritime atmosphere.
+As well as sampling fresh seafood in the harbour's restaurants, visitors can explore the Fort of Vittoria and Fort of San Jacopo, which offer stunning sea views.

-The central market, Mercado delle Vettovaglie, is a must for sampling local specialties such as Tuscan bread and Chianti wine.
-Stroll along the Terrazze Mascagni, a seafront promenade with panoramic views, ideal for a picnic or romantic stroll.
+The central market, Mercado delle Vettovaglie, is a must for sampling local specialities such as Tuscan bread and Chianti wine.
+Stroll along the Terrazze Mascagni, a seafront promenade with panoramic views, ideal for a picnic or a romantic stroll.

-For art lovers, the town is home to several museums, including the Museo Civico Giovanni Fattori, dedicated to 19th-century Tuscan art.
-Finally, don't forget to explore nearby beaches such as Calambrone, or take an excursion to the island of Elba, easily accessible by ferry from Livorno.
+For art lovers, the city is home to several museums, including the Museo Civico Giovanni Fattori, dedicated to 19th-century Tuscan art.
+Finally, don't forget to explore nearby beaches, such as Calambrone beach, or take an excursion to the island of Elba, easily reached by ferry from Livorno.

 Sailing in Livorno

-The port of Livorno is well served and offers comprehensive services for yachtsmen, including repair facilities and refueling points.
-Sailing conditions are generally favorable, but it's crucial to keep an eye on currents, especially when entering the harbor, which can be powerful depending on tides and weather conditions.
+The port of Livorno is well served and offers comprehensive services for yachtsmen, including repair facilities and refuelling points.
+Sailing conditions are generally favourable, but it is crucial to keep an eye on the currents, particularly when entering the port, which can be powerful depending on the tides and weather conditions.

-Sailing around Livorno, you can explore the Tuscan coast, with its magnificent beaches and hidden coves, as well as the charming nearby island of Elba.
-Beware, however, of the rocky areas and narrow passages near the port.
+Sailing around Livorno, you can explore the Tuscan coast, with its beautiful beaches and hidden creeks, as well as the charming Island of Elba nearby.
+Beware, however, of rocky areas and narrow passages near the harbour.

 The period from late spring to early autumn is ideal for sailing, but the Autan wind can sometimes blow hard, especially in summer.
-Be sure to check the weather forecast before you leave.
+Don't forget to check the weather forecast before setting off.

 Fiumicino - Rome